Sambalero/docker-cypress-rails/README.md

 * google https://google.com works
 * localhost http://localhost:3000/hello/say_hello ECONNREFUSED 127.0.0.1:3000

-* and I don't see the rails welcome on a browser
+* but I can see the rails welcome on a browser at localhost:3000

 ## "Steps to reproduce